 How to Register for a Protecting God’s Children (PGC) Awareness Session

 Registration must be completed online at www.virtus.org.
-Select “Registration” on the green bar, left side of screen.
+Select “First Time Registrant” on the green bar, left side of screen.
+Select View List of Session.
 At the drop down menu, select Diocese of Columbus to view a listing current class offerings, times, and locations.
 If attendance occurs at a location other than St. Brigid, a Certificate of Attendance must be obtained by you at the end of the session and forwarded to St. Brigid Parish Office to the attention of Stacey Nerone, Safe Environment Coordinator, before compliance can be recorded in our Parish records.

 How to Complete a Fingerprinting Background Check